 5. Show your child how to properly clean their glasses with warm water and a lint-free cloth.
 Additionally, explain the importance of placing them in a protective case to prevent scratches.
-Helping your child clean and store their glasses the first few times will allow them to practice until it becomes second nature.
+Help your child clean and store their glasses the first few times to allow them practice until it becomes second nature.

 Remember that the adjustment to new glasses and a new prescription will take time and patience.
 Be sure to check in with your child periodically to make sure their glasses are still fitting comfortably.
 Annual eye exams with a licensed optometrist are also essential to maintain a current prescription and to detect any other eye concerns as your child grows.